QuantGen/GPTL/README.md

 These functions take as input SNP effects estimates from a source population (used as prior values to the TL algorithm) and sufficient (or summary) statistics from the target population.
 The sufficient statistics (𝑿′𝑿, 𝑿′𝒚) can be computed from individual genotype-phenotype data or reconstructed from GWAS results and an LD reference panel.

-We have provided below two [examples](#Examples) illustrating how these functions work with individual genotype-phenotype data or with GWAS results and an LD reference panel.
-We also provided repositories for LD reference panels constructed using the All of Us and UK Biobank cohorts, separately.
+We provide below two links to human LD reference panels derived using All of Us and UK-Biobank, and [examples](#Examples) illustrating how to use each of the functions included in GPTL.

-- Download the LD reference panels and extract files:
+## Human LD reference panels

-    LD reference panels constructed using the All of Us (CDRv7, Controlled Tier) samples:
+#### LD reference panels constructed using the All of Us data (CDRv7, Controlled Tier):

      [AA reference](https://zenodo.org/records/17686189/files/AA_AOU.tar.gz) (~3.5G);
      `wget https://zenodo.org/records/17686189/files/AA_AOU.tar.gz`; `tar -zxvf AA_AOU.tar.gz`